How will the Taliban takeover impact militancy in Kashmir? | DW | 09.09.2021

 In the early 1990s, the Jammu and Kashmir Liberation Front called for the independence of Kashmir.
 In the mid-90s, more radicalized groups like the Hizbul Mujahideen (HM) became prominent, he said.

-From 1999 onwards, the "infiltration of foreign terrorists started" and "pan-Islamic terrorist organizations LeT and JeM — that were mainly composed of foreign terrorists — took the center stage and started this phenomenon of Fidayeen [suicide] attacks," Vaid told DW.
+From 1999 onward, the "infiltration of foreign terrorists started" and "pan-Islamic terrorist organizations LeT and JeM — that were mainly composed of foreign terrorists — took the center stage and started this phenomenon of fidayeen [suicide] attacks," Vaid told DW.

 Another change in militancy, he added, came about in 2014 when the LeT and JeM started recruiting local Kashmiri boys in their ranks.